-Peru’s economic growth accelerated in the first three months of the year for the first time in seven quarters on a surge in construction.
+Peru’s economic growth accelerated in the first three months of the year for the first time in seven quarters as stimulus measures by the government sparked a rebound in investor confidence.

-Gross domestic product rose 6 percent from the same period a year earlier, the government’s statistics agency said today in an e-mailed report.
+Gross domestic product rose 6 percent from the year earlier, the government’s statistics agency said today in an e-mailed report.
 Growth picked up from 5.5 percent in the previous three months after slowing every quarter since a peak of 10.1 percent in the April-to-June period of 2010.

-Domestic demand climbed 6.3 percent as a rebound in construction spurred a 16 percent jump in fixed asset investment, the agency said.
+Domestic demand climbed 6.3 percent in the first quarter as a rebound in construction spurred a 16 percent jump in fixed asset investment, the agency said.
 Construction activity, which rose 3.4 percent last year, jumped 12 percent on stronger private investment and government infrastructure spending.

 Retail activity climbed 7.9 percent while manufacturing contracted 0.9 percent, amid reduced exports of textiles and lower output of fish products, the agency said.